Cantabile (group): Activities

-They had a BBC Radio 2 series accompanied by the BBC Big Band, conducted by Barry Forgie, entitled Cantabile sing, The Big Band Swing in the 1990s featuring music by George Gershwin, Harry Warren, Duke Ellington, Billy Strayhorn and Rodgers and Hart.
+They had a BBC Radio 2 series accompanied by the BBC Big Band, conducted by Barry Forgie, entitled Cantabile sing, The Big Band Swing in the 1990s, playing music by George Gershwin, Harry Warren, Duke Ellington, Billy Strayhorn and Rodgers and Hart.

-They underlined their long association with Tim Rice by appearing as the Consuls in Embassy Lament in Chess in Concert at the Royal Albert Hall May 12–13, 2008, alongside Josh Groban, Idina Menzel, Kerry Ellis, Adam Pascal and Marti Pellow.
+They were long associated with Tim Rice, and appeared as the Consuls in Embassy Lament in Chess in Concert at the Royal Albert Hall May 12–13, 2008, alongside Josh Groban, Idina Menzel, Kerry Ellis, Adam Pascal and Marti Pellow.

-On May 9, 2010 they celebrated - together with Simon Callow - the life and music of their friend Stephen Oliver, who would have been 60 that year.
+On May 9, 2010 they celebrated, together with Simon Callow, the life and music of their late friend Stephen Oliver, who would have been 60 that year.
 This specially devised programme included excerpts from the RSC's production of Nicholas Nickleby (for which Oliver composed the original music) performed by Simon Callow, the London Mozart Players conducted by Nicholas Cleobury, and Cantabile.

 The evening also featured songs from the Rice-Oliver musical Blondel, settings of Shakespearian lyrics, and Stephen's mini-opera 'A Man of Feeling' and culminated in the entire audience and the Festival Choir, led by Simon Callow and Nicholas Cleobury, singing the rousing Patriotic Song from Nicholas Nickleby.

-In 2014 they helped in the celebrations of the 300-year anniversary of the Hanoverian Kings at the grand opening in Hanover of Als die Royals aus Hannover kamen, singing amongst other things, instructions in German set to the National Anthem as to how to make tea successfully ("God Save our Tea"), the Lambeth Walk backwards and The Four Georges from Horrible Histories.
+In 2014 they helped in the celebrations of the 300th anniversary of the Hanoverian Kings at the grand opening in Hanover of Als die Royals aus Hannover kamen, singing amongst other things, instructions in German set to the National Anthem as to how to make tea successfully ("God Save our Tea"), the Lambeth Walk backwards and The Four Georges from Horrible Histories.

 The group have recorded many albums including: